SaaS Procurement

 • Integrations — You’ll ideally want new solutions to integrate with your existing stack.
 Every solution will have natural integrations included at no extra cost, but they may not be the ones you want or need.
 Procurement processes need to ensure that a new tool integrates properly with minimal fuss or additional cost.

-Longer term challenges also need to be dealt with in any SaaS procurement process.
+Longer term challenges also need to be dealt with in any software license procurement process.

 These include: